kata198/indexedredis/README.rst

 Your connection to Redis should be defined by calling "setDefaultRedisConnectionParams" with a dict of { 'host' : 'hostname', 'port' : 6379, 'db' : 0 }.

 The default connection will connect to host at 127.0.0.1, port at 6379, and db at 0.
-If you don't define any of these fields explicitly, the default will be used.
+If you don't define any of these fields explicitly, those values will be used for the respective field.

-These default params will be used for all models, UNLESS you define REDIS\_CONNECTION\_PARAMS on a model to something non-empty, then that model will connect using those params.
+These default params will be used for all models, UNLESS you define REDIS\_CONNECTION\_PARAMS on a model to something non-empty, then that model will inherit the default connection parameters, overriding any values with those defined on the model.

 If you need the same model to connect to different Redis instances, you can call "MyModel.connectAlt" (where MyModel is your model class) and pass a dict of alternate connection parameters.
 That function will return a copy of the class that will use the alternate provided connection.